-I understand that by signing this Denial of Release of Directory Information, the affected student's aame will not appear on some lists such as bouor relis.
-Further, I understand that I am denying release of all the directory information listed below.
+I understand that by signing this Denial of Release of Directory Information, the affected student's name will not appear on some i list such as bosor rolis.
+Partber, 1 understand that I am denying remass of all the directory information listed below.